 Button-Down Collar Golf Polo Shirts: Polo vs Woven, 4-Button & Fit Checks

-If you’re sourcing button down collar golf polo shirts for a brand, pro shop, or club program, the biggest risk isn’t “choosing the wrong fabric.”
+If you’re sourcing button down collar golf polo shirts for a brand, pro shop, or club program, the biggest risk usually isn’t “choosing the wrong fabric.”

 It’s using the right words too late.